 Employment is heavily regulated in the U.S., where it is illegal to discriminate against a job applicant or an employee because of the person's race, color, religion, sex (including pregnancy), national origin, age (40 or older), disability or genetic information.
-It is also illegal to discriminate against a person because he or she complained about discrimination, filed a charge of discrimination, or participated in an employment discrimination investigation or lawsuit.
+It is also illegal to discriminate against a person because he or she made a discrimination complaint, filed a charge of discrimination, or participated in an employment-discrimination investigation or lawsuit.

 Although passed in 1977, the Foreign Corrupt Practices Act (FCPA) was not significantly enforced until 2005.
 Since then, the U.S. Department of Justice (DOJ) and Securities and Exchange Commission (SEC) have made up for the slow start in what has come to be called the "new era of FCPA enforcement."

 Only three months after uncovering the Heartbleed bug, two new data security threats were discovered in the same OpenSSL software package used to encrypt the majority of web communications.
 Although not as dangerous as Heartbleed, security experts warn these new bugs still present windows of opportunity for hackers and should be taken seriously.